-You must file a return if you owe tax for 2016.Even if you don’t have income to report, you should also file a return in order to claim a refund or to receive certain benefits and credits you may be entitled to, including the goods and services tax/harmonized sales tax credit and the Canada child tax benefit and Working income tax benefit.
+You must file a return if you owe tax for 2016.Even if you don’t have income to report, you should also file a return in order to claim a refund or to receive certain benefits and credits you may be entitled to, including the Goods and services tax/Harmonized sales tax credit, the Canada child tax benefit and Working income tax benefit.

 When can I expect a refund?

-The CRA usually processes paper returns in four to six weeks.
-However, when returns are filed electronically refunds can be received in as little as eight business days if you have direct deposit set up.
+The Canada Revenue Agency usually processes paper returns in four to six weeks.
+However, when returns are filed electronically refunds can be received in as little as eight business days if you have set up direct deposit.

 Which methods other than paper are available to file income tax and benefit returns?

-To help you file electronically, the Canada Revenue Agency maintains a list of certified desktop and online software products, and web service options, including those that are free of charge, at www.cra.gc.ca/netfile.
+To help you file electronically, the Canada Revenue Agency maintains a list of certified desktop and online software products, and web service options, including those that are free of charge, at cra.gc.ca/netfile.

 If you need help filing your income tax and benefit return, there are plenty of options available.
 The Community Volunteer Income Tax Program (CVITP) may be able to help you if you have a modest income and a simple tax situation.
 You can go to a community organization tax clinic where volunteers can prepare and file your return for you.
-For more information about the CVITP, go to www.cra.gc.ca/volunteer.
+For more information, go to cra.gc.ca/volunteer.

 What is Auto-fill my return?

-Last year, how many returns were filed electronically versus by paper?
+Last year, how many returns were filed electronically?

-By mid-August, 82% of returns were filed electronically, and 18% of returns were filed on paper.
-To obtain the individual income tax return statistics for the 2015 tax-filing season, go to http://www.cra-arc.gc.ca/nwsrm/t1stts-eng.html.
+By mid-August, 84% of returns were filed electronically.
+To obtain the individual income tax return statistics for the 2016 tax-filing season, go to Individual income tax return statistics for the 2016 tax-filing season.